List of Record of Lodoss War characters: Leaf

 A young half-elf born to a male elf and a female human warrior in the realm of Alania.
-She first met Deedlit during the first war against Marmo, when her home village was evacuated, and has idolized the high elf ever since.
+She first met Deedlit during the first war against Marmo, when her home village was evacuated, and has idolized her ever since.
 She later becomes a mercenary and Garrack's partner.
 She is a skilled fighter with her spear and, like a full-blooded elf, capable of using spirit magic.

 Leaf is voiced by Maaya Sakamoto in Japanese and Debora Rabbai in English.

 Garrack

-An overconfident axe-wielding mercenary who joins Spark's company under Kashue's orders.
-Secretly a Noble of Flaim ordered by Kashue to protect Spark.
+An overconfident axe-wielding mercenary who joins Spark's company under Kashue's orders, secretly being a Noble of Flaim ordered by Kashue to protect Spark.
 Despite his boisterous attitude, he is brave and loyal to a fault.
 He eventually enters a relationship with the thief Ryna.

-Garrack is voiced by Masaya Takatsuta in Japanese and by Michael Gerard and Crispin Freeman in English.
+Garrack is voiced by Masaya Takatsuka in Japanese and by Michael Gerard and Crispin Freeman in English.

 Ryna

-A human thief who joins Spark and his companions after encountering a group of dark elves, who had just stolen a holy artefact from the vault of Valis.
-Her fellow thief and friend Randy was cursed by the dark elves, which eventually led to his death, and she joins the company primarily to gain revenge on them.
-Although she initially keeps her true profession a secret, the others - especially Garrack - gradually work out her identity as a thief.
-But after repeatedly using her skills to aid them, she becomes a trusted and valued member of the team and eventually becomes romantically attracted to Garrack.
+A human thief who joins Spark and his companions mainly to seek revenge against a group of dark elves she had encountered, who had stolen a holy artefact from the vault of Valis and cursed her fellow thief and friend Randy, which eventually led to his death.
+Although she initially keeps her true profession a secret, the others, especially Garrack, gradually work out her identity as a thief.
+After using her skills to aid them, she becomes a trusted and valued member of the team and becomes romantically attracted to Garrack.

 Ryna is voiced by Chizu Yonemoto in Japanese and A.J.
 Parks in English.